Class Diagram for Facebook

 Learn to create a class diagram for Facebook using the bottom-up approach.

-In this lesson, we’ll identify and design the classes, abstract classes, and interfaces based on the requirements that we have previously gathered from the interviewer in our Facebook social network system.
+In this lesson, we’ll identify and design the classes, abstract classes, and interfaces based on the requirements we previously gathered from the interviewer in our Facebook social network system.

 Components of Facebook

-As mentioned earlier, we will design the Facebook social network using a bottom-up approach.
+As mentioned, we will design the Facebook social network using a bottom-up approach.

 Person

-The Person class contains details like the name, address, phone number, and email.
-It is derived into the User class.
+The Person class contains details derived from the User class, such as name, address, phone number, and email.

 User

-The User class is the main class of Facebook and is responsible for making various kinds of operations such as sending messages or friend requests to other users, creating or joining groups or pages, and numerous other operations.
+The User class is Facebook’s main class responsible for various operations, such as sending messages or friend requests to other users, creating or joining groups or pages, and numerous others.

-The class diagram of these two classes are provided below:
+The class diagram of these two classes is provided below:

 Profile

-The Profile class contains the personal information of a Facebook user, like their profile and cover pictures, their work and education details, and the list of places they’ve visited.
+The Profile class contains a Facebook user’s personal information, such as their profile and cover pictures, work and education details, and a list of places they’ve visited.

 The visual representation of the Profile class is given below: